Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 ### Level 15: Master Gunslinger

 Your skill with your Arcane Firearm is nearly supernatural in battle.
-You can take a **:rsc-b: Bonus Action**{ .rsc } on your turn to steady your breathing, granting you **:d20-adv: Advantage**{ .d20 } on any attacks you make with your Arcane Firearm until the end of your current turn.
+You can take a **:rsc-b: Bonus Action**{ .rsc } on your turn to steady your breathing, granting you **:d20-adv: Advantage**{.d20} on any attacks you make with your Arcane Firearm until the end of your current turn.

-Finally, once per turn when you make an attack with your Arcane Firearm with **:d20-adv: Advantage**{ .d20 } , you can forgo the **:d20-adv: Advantage**{ .d20 } to instead make one additional Arcane Firearm attack.
+Finally, once per turn when you make an attack with your Arcane Firearm with **:d20-adv: Advantage**{.d20} , you can forgo the **:d20-adv: Advantage**{.d20} to instead make one additional Arcane Firearm attack.

 ---